starlit-nox/reading-notes/201/Class11/classnotes_11.md

 **How is srcset more helpful for responsive images than CSS or JavaScript?**

-scrset is hepfl for responisve images because it allows the browser to pick its size so it lessens load times
+scrset is hepfl for responisve images because it allows the browser to pick its size so it lessens load times, it keeps a little more organized as well